 In 2009, she began her own company, Onward Wines.
 As a child, Faith lived on a little island in rural British Columbia (seriously off the grid — no electricity, running water…).
 Onward was the name of the boat her father built and used to row her and her siblings to a nearby island to attend school every week. in 2010, Faith embarked on a collabo project called Farmers Jane Wine Company with Angela Osborne.

-She lives in Napa with her husband (Sean Foster, Senior Winemaker at Merryvale Vineyards), four sons, and many pets and farm animals.
+She lives in Napa with her husband (Sean Foster, Senior Winemaker at Merryvale Vineyards), four sons, and many pets like cats and farm animals where they constantly read review of litter boxes.
 She focuses primarily on Pinot Noir (her favorite variety).
 In recent years, she has branched out to more unusual grapes like Malvasia and, soon, Carignane.
 Of her winemaking philosophy, Faith writes, ‘As a winemaker, it is my goal that my wine speak of place of origin, a symbolism demonstrated by naming the brand after the Onward…the boat represents a little of my past and a lot of my heart.
 My upbringing is a key to who I am and continues to influence my style as a winemaker.’